serokell/serokell-util/serokell-style.md

 0. Implicit import of custom prelude (for example [`universum`](https://github.com/serokell/universum)) if you are using one.
 You _may_ also use [`base-noprelude`](https://hackage.haskell.org/package/base-noprelude) in order to avoid importing your custom prelude at all.
 1. Everything from hackage packages or from your packages outside current project.
+   "Project" is loosely defined as everything that is in your current repository.
 2. Everything from current project.
 3. Everything from current target (like `Bench.*` or `Test.*`).

 Put a blank line between each group of imports.

-The imports in each group should be sorted alphabetically, by module name. `stylish-haskell` with [our config][stylish-haskell] can do this for you.
+The imports in each group should be sorted alphabetically. `stylish-haskell` with [our config][stylish-haskell] can do this for you.

 Always use explicit import lists or `qualified` imports.
 Try to use `qualified` imports only if import list is